Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 4. Battle Opponents:
      a.
 Use attacks based on your character's skillset in accordance with your stamina
      b.
 Outlast your opponents by reducing their health to zero.
-5. Win the Game: Be the last player standing to earn the title of Pinakapabibo!
+5. Win the Game: Be the last player standing to earn the title of _Pinakapabibo_!

 ## Controls